Conformalised data synthesis: Conclusion

-In conclusion, we have presented a unique conformal data synthesis algorithm that introduces statistical guarantees to the data generation process.
-Limiting our data synthesis to high-confidence regions of the feature space guarantees the synthetic data's quality to a user-specified significance level.
-Based on the foundational Conformal Predication framework, we supported our novel proposal with theoretical proofs.
-Additionally, we presented comprehensive empirical results on five benchmark datasets, demonstrating our algorithm's advantages for a variety of ubiquitous real-world challenges: \begin{itemize} \item Synthesising high-quality data to significantly boost the sample size of small datasets, as well as correcting class imbalances, \item Supporting a model's learned feature space representations of non-separable classes, \item And replacing an entire dataset with synthetic samples to preserve data privacy, maintaining the data's distribution for Deep Learning performance. \end{itemize}

-While our proposed algorithm is capable of synthesising any data with high quality, generating associated ground truths is currently limited to classification labels and may be an interesting avenue for further extension.
-Additionally, examining the effects of different non-conformity measures used to evaluate confidence may lead to further performance improvements in the future.
+In conclusion, we have presented a unique conformal data synthesis algorithm that utilises label-conditional feature space confidence for the data generation process.
+In addition to a systematic investigation of our proposal's parameters and characteristics, we presented extensive empirical experiments on five benchmark datasets.
+The comprehensive results demonstrated our algorithm's advantages for a variety of ubiquitous real-world challenges: \begin{itemize} \item Synthesising new data to significantly boost the sample size of small datasets, as well as correcting class imbalances, \item Supporting a model's learned feature space representations of non-separable classes, \item And replacing an entire dataset with synthetic samples, maintaining Deep Learning prediction performance. \end{itemize} While our proposed algorithm is capable of synthesising any data, generating associated ground truths is currently limited to classification labels and may be an interesting avenue for further extension.